dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/index.md

 ## User state management

-In spite of the word "state" in the name, <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> isn't for storing *user state*. <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> only indicates the user's authentication state to the app, whether they are signed into the app and who they are signed in as.
+In spite of the word "state" in the name, <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> isn't for storing *general user state*. <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> only indicates the user's authentication state to the app, whether they are signed into the app and who they are signed in as.

 In Blazor Server apps, authentication uses the same ASP.NET Core Identity authentication as Razor Pages and MVC apps.
-The user state stored for ASP.NET Identity flows to Blazor without adding additional code to the app.
+The user state stored for ASP.NET Core Identity flows to Blazor without adding additional code to the app.
 Follow the guidance in the ASP.NET Core Identity articles and tutorials for the Identity features to take effect in the Blazor parts of the app.

 For guidance on general state management outside of ASP.NET Core Identity, see <xref:blazor/state-management?pivots=server>.